Snipaste/feedback/docs/README.md

 It would be great if you could read our documentation first or search in the issues before you post, to avoid duplicates.

+All requested features have been summarized [here](https://github.com/liulex/Snipaste-Feedback/issues/282).
+Welcome to vote for them.

 ## Cross-Platform Support